-The lesson contains 20 cards, which guides you through the phases of diagnosing the patient and also educates about the risks, possible consequences and treatments when being involved in a needle stick injury.
+The lesson contains 20 cards, which guide you through the phases of diagnosing the patient and educates you about the risks, possible consequences, and treatments when being involved in a needle stick injury.
 The cards of the lesson provide descriptive texts, (multiple choice and open) questions and feedback.
 Certain terms are explained.
 The present lesson is given in English only.